Article

 See also: 8 Steps to Handle Employee Relocation Requests for Enterprises

-What I'd tell a mobility leader building their program today
+What I'd advise a mobility leader transforming their program today

 If you're rethinking how your enterprise handles global mobility in 2026, a few things I'd keep front of mind:

-• Your program needs a single system of record.
-Not just for reporting — for daily operations.
-Cases, documents, statuses, expiry dates, and compliance alerts should live in one place, visible to your team and integrated with your HRIS.
+- Your program needs a single system of record.
+Not just for reporting daily operations.
+Cases, documents, legislative updates, expiry dates, and compliance alerts should live in one place, visible to your team and integrated with your HRIS.
 Disconnected tools don't scale

-• Push on accountability when you evaluate partners.
+- Push on accountability when you evaluate partners.
 The question isn't just global coverage.
 It's who handles your cases, what their language capabilities are, how they communicate, and what happens when something goes wrong.
-A network of third-party vendors can look like global coverage until you need consistent quality across six simultaneous jurisdictions
+A network of third-party vendors can look like global coverage until you need consistent quality and policy application across six simultaneous jurisdictions

-• Don't underestimate the transition work.
-Moving an enterprise mobility program from fragmented to consolidated takes time and internal stakeholder management.
-The operational payoff is significant, but the path there requires clear process ownership and change management — especially if regional HR teams have built their own local relationships over time
+- Don't underestimate the transition work.
+Moving a mobility program from multiple vendors to one takes time and significant change management.
+The payoff is significant, but the path there requires clear process ownership and communication especially if regional HR teams have built their own local relationships over time

-The companies treating global mobility as a strategic function rather than a reactive service are building a genuine competitive advantage.
+The companies treating global mobility as a strategic function rather than administrative are building a genuine competitive advantage.
 Not just because they're managing risk better — though they are — but because they're faster.
 Faster to move candidates, faster to respond to workforce changes, faster to expand into new markets.

 That speed compounds over time.
 And in a global talent market where speed and reliability matter, it shows.